niemopen/niem-naming-design-rules/ndr6src.md

     </xs:complexContent>
   </xs:complexType>
 ```
-<figcaption><a name="ex4-25">Example 4-25:  AnyProperty objects in CMF and XSD</a></figcaption>
+<figcaption><a name="ex4-25">Example 4-25:  AnyPropertyAssociation objects in CMF and XSD</a></figcaption>

 The meaning and valid values of NamespaceConstraintText and ProcessingCode are copied from [XML Schema](#ref).
-The following table shows the mapping between AnyProperty representations in CMF and XSD.
+The following table shows the mapping between AnyPropertyAssociation representations in CMF and XSD.

 | CMF | XSD |
 | --- | --- |